Understanding Antilock Brakes

 Difference From Conventional Brakes

-When pushed hard, conventional brakes may cause wheels to lock up, making the steering ineffective.
-In contrast, an antilock braking system (ABS) allows drivers to continue steering while braking so they can maneuver around objects.
+When pressed hard, conventional brakes may cause wheels to lock up, making the steering ineffective.
+In contrast, an Antilock Braking System (ABS) allows drivers to continue steering while braking so they can maneuver around objects.
 An electronic control unit senses when a wheel is approaching lock up and intermittently reduces pressure several times a second.
 The process is much like that of pumping conventional brakes, but faster and better.

 The ABS emergency braking technique is different from that used with conventional brakes.
 During hard or severe braking conditions, drivers with ABS should press hard on the brake pedal and not let up.
 This is known as "stomp and steer".
 Sometimes an ABS creates noise and causes the brake pedal to vibrate when the system is activated.
 Don't take your foot off the brake pedal if this happens.
 This is a normal occurrence, and your ABS is functioning properly.